Hosea 1

 God speaks into real history through covenantal revelation mediated by his prophet.

-1 Yahweh’s word that came to Hosea the son of Beeri, in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah, and in the days of Jeroboam the son of Joash, king of Israel.
+1 This is the word of the LORD that came to Hosea son of Beeri in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah, and of Jeroboam son of Jehoash, king of Israel.

 The household sign-act reveals that Israel's idolatry is not a minor religious failure but a marital betrayal of the covenant Lord.